updated on 13/12/2022

 Two-tier Registration Regime for DPMS in Hong Kong

 Given the FATF requirement for DPMS, it is proposed amending the AMLO to introduce a two-tier registration regime for DPMS whereby any person who is seeking to carry on a business of dealing in precious metals and stones in Hong Kong and engage in transactions at or above HK$120,000 (cash or non-cash) is required to register under either Category A or Category B with the Commissioner of Customs and Excise (C of C&E).
 Registrants engaging in cash transactions at or above HK$120,000 will fall under Category B and be subject to the AML/CTF obligations under Schedule 2 to the AMLO.
 For dealers who only conduct transactions under HK$120,000, no registration is required.

-DPMS who do not engage in any cash transactions at or above HK$120,000 will be required to register under Category A.
+DPMS who intends to engage in non-cash transactions at or above HK$120,000 in the course of business is required to register under Category A.

 The registration is simple and straightforward, with an application accompanied by a business registration certificate, business addresses of all premises in Hong Kong and a declaration.
 Category A registrants are not required to comply with AMLO’s AML/CTF requirements of implementing customer due diligence and record keeping, and the registration will remain valid for as long as the DPMS continues to stay in business, subject only to the payment of an annual fee.

 Category B registration is applicable to DPMS who engage in any cash transaction at or above HK$120,000.

-Registrants will be subject to a fit-and-proper test for the application, and required to observe the AML/CTF obligations under Schedule 2 to the AMLO.
+Registrants will be subject to a fit-and-proper test for the application, and AML/CTF supervision.
 A Category B registration will be valid for three years.
 Upon expiry, DPMS need to ensure that the fit-and-proper requirements are met in order to renew their registration.

 Penalties for Non-compliance of Dealers in Precious Metals and Stones (DPMS)